bendwild/quartz1/docs/features/table of contents.md

 The table of contents is a functionality of the [[TableOfContents]] plugin.
 See the plugin page for more customization options.

 It also needs the `TableOfContents` component, which is displayed in the right sidebar by default.
-You can change this by customizing the [[layout]].
+You can change this by customizing the [[Layout]].
 The TOC component can be configured with the `layout` parameter, which can either be `modern` (default) or `legacy`.